pkarsy/rfboot/help/Installation.md

 ***Optional: connect with a Female-Female cable the proMini pins D3 and RST.***
 See [Explanation](usb2rf-reset.md)

-This is no critical and is only useful if you modify the usb2rf sketch frequently (unlikely as you probably you want to program the module only once)
-Explanation: (skip this if you are not interested for the mechanism) D3-RST plays the same role as the DTR-RST connection, in arduinos, to support the autoreset feature.
-The difference is that the reset is triggered by the firmware and not by the Serial module.
-This is very importat because we do not want the module to reset every time the serial port is accessed by a program.
-However the usb2rf firmware asserts D3 LOW when we want to update (the firmware).
-The usb2rf/Makefile resets the module with this mechanism.

 ![usb2rf2](files/usb2rf2.jpg)

 And here is the final module